Regulating and monitoring British Columbia’s marine finfish aquaculture facilities - 2019

 What happens during a fish health audit

-Fisheries and Oceans Canada (DFO) requires operators of marine salmon farms to follow strict measures to keep fish healthy and conducts routine, random site inspections to ensure compliance.
+DFO requires operators of marine salmon farms to follow strict measures to keep fish healthy and conducts routine, random site inspections to ensure compliance.

 - Sampling and observation: A team of 2 or 3 DFO biologists spend about 4 hours on each site.
-Auditors observe fish in each pen, noting any behaviour or signs that might indicate poor health, such as slow swimming or visible abnormalities.
+Auditors observe fish in each pen, noting any behaviour or signs that might indicate poor health, such as slow or abnormal swimming or visible abnormalities.
 They then select up to 10 recently deceased fish (called “silvers”) for sampling.

 - Tissue collection: Tissue samples are taken on site and then sent to a laboratory accredited by the Standards Council of Canada and the American Association of Veterinary Laboratory Diagnosticians.